DustCar/Unreal-Gaming-Programming-Notes/README.md

 - _OutActors_ is an out parameter that will be the array that is returned.

 ## Using C++ Functions in Blueprint
+When trying to use your C++ class functions in Blueprints, you first must add any of the Blueprint UFUNCTION() macros to expose the functions to BPs.

+Once made sure, then within the event graph of your BP, use "Try Get Pawn/Actor/etc." to get the base class of your C++ class (i.e. Pawn for a Character).
+We then "Cast To" whatever the name of the C++ class you are trying to use functions from.
+That should be the general way to use functions from C++, although I'm sure there are other ways to get the class other than Cast.

 ## Widgets
 Components that allow me to project 3D UI elements to the player's screen.
 The **Widget** Component is a 3D instance of a Widget Blueprint (WBP) that makes the WBP interactable in the game world.